top of page

 Yes!

-When you're ready for stronger medicine, do the 11-minute Perfect Daily Practice.
+When you're ready for stronger medicine, pick up the 11-minute Perfect Daily Practice.
 It's essentially a mini-IM session in a bottle.

 Full sessions are in either format.
 (For in person, I live in Atlanta, GA, and am on EST.)